Ainara12/Programing-Scripting-problems/README.md

 Hi my name is Ainara Ruiz Castillo and this is my Programming & scripting problems repository.

- This repository includes the weekly tasks we have being asked to complete weekly and the attemps I made in order to solve these.
+ This repository includes the weekly tasks we have being asked to complete weekly and my best efforts to achieve the goal in each of them.
  I have also attached any extra files that might be part of the tasks such as "Moby Dick.txt" or "Plotfromweek8task.png".

 Before adding the code for every task I briefly comment which one is the purpose of the task and the result we are expecting.
-Then I have also included extra comments as clarification in some parts of the code that might be confusing to understand.
+Then I have also included extra comments as clarification in some parts of the code that might be difficult to understand.

 Every weekly task/problem is named with the suggested name advised by the lecturer in every task description.